 I watched someone on their Instagram story say that they think it’s sad when business owners “buy” Instagram followers.
 Of course this person was “super sweet” about it, and of course they added that everyone is entitled to do what they want with their businesses.
 But in looking back, it was mean, negative, and judgmental – and I thought – why even say that??
 I unfollowed them immediately.

 My unsolicited advice to anyone who is jealous of someone, compares themselves to other businesses, or is sick and tired of their negativity or judgement (or just being plain MEAN) – unfollow & ignore them.
 It will make you so much happier and will allow you to focus on what’s important.

 I hope this post has helped some of you.
-Others, I hope it’s opened your eyes to what’s necessary and completely unnecessary when it comes to how you treat people both behind closed doors and and out in public and on social media.
+Others, I hope it’s opened your eyes to what’s necessary and completely unnecessary when it comes to how you treat people on social media.

 Thank you to Lauren Sims Photography for trusting me to be a part of this stunning wedding.
 And thank you for saying I could post images without crediting you.
 Because of that, I want to thank you for not being one of “those” hired photographers.
+Weddings are about the COUPLE.
+They aren’t about us photographers.
 It was a blast and I’m so glad I was available to help!!